 As one article describes, “Towering high in its majestic splendor, the central figure of the monument is Faith.
 She stands upon the main pedestal, one foot resting upon a replica of Plymouth Rock, and holds an open Bible in her left hand.
 Her right-hand points heavenward…four smaller, seated figures represent the Christian values and principles promulgated by the Pilgrims themselves.”
 In the documentary, a historian explains, one by one, these four figures seated at the base of the statue.

 The first of these figures seated at the feet of Faith is named Morality Morality holds the Ten Commandments in one hand and the Book of Revelation in the other.
 Without Morality, where does the knowledge of the difference between right and wrong come from?

 The second figure is named Law.
 Law has Justice in one hand and Mercy in the other.
 Where do the concepts of justice and mercy find their origins?
 The Pilgrims believed that law finds its origins, not in the will of the majority, but in the revealed and timeless truth of the Scriptures.

 The third figure on the monument is named Education.
 The need for parents to educate the next generation, to provide wisdom, and to serve as role models, was a concept well understood by the Pilgrims.

 The final figure, known as Liberty, is accompanied by a depiction of Peace and of the overthrow of Tyranny.
 The Pilgrims understood that the true source of liberty is from God, not man.
 For if God grants you liberty, it is yours for all time.
 But if man grants you liberty, he can also take it from you.

-It this Thanksgiving season, we give thanks for the faith, wisdom and courage of the Pilgrims as embodied in the “National Monument to the Forefathers.”
+This Thanksgiving season, we give thanks for the faith, wisdom, and courage of the Pilgrims as embodied in the “National Monument to the Forefathers.”